mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/create-webhook-server.md

 The second part of the server code above, exposes the `Express` server to will be accessible by the Vonage server.

-`localtunnel` is a JavaScript library that exposes your localhost to the world for easy testing and sharing!
-No need to mess with DNS or deploy just to have others test out your changes.
+`localtunnel` is a JavaScript library that exposes your localhost to the world for painless testing and sharing!
+No need to mess with DNS or deploy to have others test out your changes.

 ## Start the server